Kanab Creek Wilderness

 Trip Description

-This adventure is for the experienced backpacker who wants to explore the wilder side of Grand Canyon.
+This adventure is for those hikers who want to get off the beaten path and explore the wilder side of Grand Canyon.
 The Kanab Creek Wilderness is 75,000 acres of deep sandstone and limestone gorges, slickrock expanses, freshwater springs, Native American relics and perfect solitude.
 Kanab Creek itself is the largest tributary system on the north side of Grand Canyon.
-This trip starts at Sowats Point, a remote trailhead on the North Rim, and descends into the Kanab Creek Wilderness.
-Your days will be spent descending Sowats, Jumpup & Kanab Canyons to explore the depths and secrets, before retracing our path back to the rim.
+This trip starts at the historic Jumpup Cabin, a remote trailhead on the North Rim, and descends into the Kanab Creek Wilderness.
+Your days will be spent exploring Sowats and Jumpup Canyons discovering ancient Native American relics, deep canyons and awe-inspiring views.
 There are many opportunities for exploration in this unparalleled wilderness.
-This is a challenging hike involving off-trail routes, scrambling and frequent stream crossings.
+This is a moderately challenging hike involving off-trail routes and some scrambling.
 However, the rewards are many for those who decide to visit this incredible area.

 Overview